On Being Prepared

 Unfortunately, there are many people who are simply unprepared and offer up many excuses for why:

 You didn’t have the time to prepare.
-Sorry, but if it really mattered, you’d make the time to prepare despite everything else happening in life.
-To be sure, there are those last minute requests that come up from clients with seemingly impossible deadlines.
+This one is unacceptable.
+If the client matters to you, as clients should matter to you, then you’d take the time to prepare despite everything else happening in life.
+To be sure, there are those last-minute requests that come up from clients with seemingly impossible deadlines.
 But, if you’ve done any work for the client in the past (a.k.a. prep), you should have a solid foundation on which to quickly iterate to fulfill the new request.
+However, those last-minute requests are the exception; in most circumstances, you have sufficient time to prepare.
 If you can’t adequately prepare because your calendar is already booked solid, then you owe it to the client to decline that last-minute project.

 Technology didn’t cooperate with me.
-I tend to view this as the modern equivalent of a dog eating your homework.
-Yes, computers crash and files are lost, but you can use services like Dropbox or Google Drive help you from being too dependent on a single computer.
+This is the modern equivalent of a dog eating your homework.
+Yes, computers crash and files are lost, but you can use services like Dropbox or Google Drive to help you from being too dependent on a single computer.
 If your phone dies a minute before your conference call, you’d be wise to have more than one phone available.
 If the screen share fails during a presentation, you need to prepare your talk so that it works with or without visuals.
-If your mic fails, learn to project to the back row.
+If your microphone fails, learn to project to the back row or have a second mic ready to go.
 There are many examples, but to put it simply, the state of your tech doesn’t really matter.
 All you need to succeed for most things in life is your brain.

-I’ve also heard that you just couldn’t prepare enough because your competition was too stiff.
-What that means is that the bar is set higher.
+The material is just too hard!
+What this excuse means is that the bar is set higher.
 Is it unfair?
 Perhaps.
-But if the thing in question is something really important that matters deeply to you, then you need to accept this reality, prepare like crazy and rise to the occasion.
+But if the thing in question is something really important that matters deeply to you, then you need to accept this reality, prepare like crazy and rise to the occasion despite the stiff competition.
 If somehow you have taken on a project or a task that requires knowledge of a subject you know little about, then you have an obligation to learn that subject quickly.
-Surround yourself with people who are experts, YouTube the hec out of the subject, fill your Kindle with every related book, or dig into Wikipedia.
+Surround yourself with people who are experts, YouTube the heck out of the subject, fill your Kindle with every related book, or dig into Wikipedia.
 With so many resources, many free, available, there is no excuse not to learn something about any subject matter.
 While you won’t gain expert status overnight, a few hours, days, or weeks or learning can help you get to a spot where you are prepared enough to ask intelligent questions, follow basic patterns, and make a few noteworthy observations.
 I’ve seen people with barely entry-level skills outshine the supposed expert simply because of how prepared they were.

-Ultimately, you have a duty to come prepared for anything that matters to you.
+Ultimately, you have a duty to come prepared for anything that matters to you, including when you are a consultant serving clients.
 There are no excuses.
-The clients I serve, the blog posts I write, and the presentations I deliver all matter to me.
+The clients I serve, the articles I write, the workshops I teach, and the presentations I deliver all matter to me.
 Because of this, I have no choice but to do the hard work of preparing for the expected and the unexpected.
 I’m far from perfect, but by preparing again and again for each new situation, I get better and can deliver better results.
 Yes, it leads to late nights and long hours, but if you aren’t willing to do the hard work of preparing, then you shouldn’t take on the project in the first place.
 If, however, you have taken on a project, you have an obligation to yourself and to the client to be willing to dive in and prepare so that you can really deliver.

 Do you want to get prepared for what’s next in your business?
 Contact me and let’s talk about how you can use data and analytics to prepare for whatever is coming next.